orppst/guide/docs/Observer/Creating Proposals/index.md

 ![polaris home page, highlighting the create a new proposal button](polaris-home-page-fresh.png)

-This will bring up the new **Proposal** details form.
 Please notice that this screenshot is in dark-mode.
 You may select light-mode by clicking the toggle button in the very top right of the window, left of the "user management" button.
 When in dark-mode the button will be a "sun", meaning go-to light-mode, and when in light-mode it will be a "crescent-moon", meaning got-to dark-mode.
 The following screenshot shows what